Songs About Leaving

-Songs About Leaving is the third and final studio album by the American indie rock band Carissa's Wierd.
+Songs About Leaving is the third studio album by the American indie rock band Carissa's Wierd.
 Originally released on August 6, 2002 through Sad Robot, the album was rereleased on October 8th, 2010 through Hardly Art.

 Musical style

 Songs About Leaving is an indie rock and slowcore album.
 The arrangements feature minor key guitar arpeggios, staccato piano motifs, subtle violin parts, and understated percussion, which has led music critics to refer to it as chamber pop.

 Vocals are shared by Jenn Champion and Mat Brooke, whose understated performances are central to the album's tone.
 Their vocal interplay is often overlapped or double-tracked.
 Champion's quavering delivery and Brooke's subdued tone have drawn comparisons to Cat Power and Conor Oberst, respectively.
 At times, the songs sounded "more like demos than finished products", which a critic from Pitchfork found fitting.
 The album explores themes of regret, loss, rumination, and depression.
 It is described by Tom Scanlon at The Seattle Times as being "laced with battery-acid bitterness".